SolarCS/wami-recorder/README.md

 Fork of https://code.google.com/archive/p/wami-recorder/ .
 A JavaScript/Flash solution to recording audio from a browser.

-__The current version is an extension of the original one, to allow pause/resume recording.__
+The current version is an extension of the original one, to __allow pause/resume recording__.

 ## Setup
 * Download Adobe's free Flex SDK.